 Facilities that move large volumes of air and other gases in a manufacturing process use thermal mass flow meters.
 Any production process that uses furnaces to raise the temperature of a product, cure a product, or dry a product will need air or gas movement in the process.

-- Producers of steel, brick, wood, glass, fiberglass, and others use many different gases.
-The steel industry uses several different gas types (argon, oxygen, nitrogen, natural gas); the other listed industries will primarily use natural gas.
+- Producers of steel, brick, wood, glass, fiberglass and others use many different gases.
+The steel industry uses several different gas types (argon, oxygen, nitrogen, natural gas); the other listed industries primarily use natural gas.

-- Manufactures of food and beverages; beer, wine, snacks, dairy, packaged foods, pre-prepared foods, and others use large amounts of air to move product, run machines and furnaces to raise temperatures to cure foods, dry foods, and cook.
+- Manufactures of food and beverages, beer, wine, snacks, dairy, packaged foods, pre-prepared foods, and others use large amounts of air to move products, run machines and furnaces to raise temperatures to cure foods, dry foods, and cook.

 - In chemical, petrochemical, and petroleum refining, including the discovery, processing, and transportation of natural gas, gasoline, and many other products produced from base chemicals, vast amounts of air and gases are used in the manufacturing processes.

 - The pharmaceutical, life sciences, and biotech industries use gas and air in production and research.